 Today, numerous ruined dwellings of one of the most extensive prehistoric Indian populations of the Southwest can be found in the picturesque canyon and mesa country of the Pajarito Plateau.
 This area, located west of the Rio Grande from Santa Fe, New Mexico, was thickly settled in prehistoric times.
 In the heart of the plateau, Bandelier National Monument includes and protects several of the largest of these ruins, particularly the unique cave and cliff dwellings in the canyon of the Rito de los Frijoles.

-Visitors can begin their tour of Bandelier National Monument at the distinctive pueblo-revival style Headquarters Building and Visitor’s Center at the terminus of the approach road on the floor of Frijoles Canyon.
-This building was constructed of hand-hewn stone by the Civilian Conservation Corps in the 1930s and today is part of the Bandelier CCC Historic District and is a National Historic Landmark.
+Visitors can begin their tour of Bandelier National Monument at the distinctive pueblo-revival-style Headquarters Building and Visitor’s Center at the terminus of the approach road on the floor of Frijoles Canyon.
+This building was constructed of hand-hewn stone by the Civilian Conservation Corps in the 1930s and is today part of the Bandelier CCC Historic District and a National Historic Landmark.
 An information desk and museum that exhibits Indian artifacts and information on the life and origins of the prehistoric people and the modern Pueblo Indians of the vicinity can be found here.

-From here, visitors can hike the 1.2-mile round-trip Main Loop Trail where several archeological sites can be seen.
+From here, visitors can hike the 1.2-mile round-trip Main Loop Trail, which passes several archeological sites.
 Ladders along the trail allow visitors to climb into cavates (small human-carved alcoves).

 One of the sites along the trail is the Big Kiva, an important underground structure that served as a ceremonial and cultural center of the community.
 When in use, this kiva would have been covered by a roof made of wood and earth.
 People would have entered the kiva using a ladder through an opening in the roof.

-The Long House is adjacent to Tyounyi, built along and supported by the walls of the canyon.
+The Long House is adjacent to Tyounyi.
+It was built along and supported by the canyon walls.
 A reconstructed Talus House is also found along the Main Loop Trail.

 Halfway through the Main Loop Trail, visitors can turn back toward the visitor center or continue another half mile each way (1-mile round trip) to Alcove House.
 Formerly known as Ceremonial Cave, this alcove is located 140 feet above the floor of Frijoles Canyon.
 Once home to approximately 25 Ancestral Pueblo people, the elevated site is now reached by four wooden ladders and several stone stairs.
-In Alcove House, there is a reconstructed kiva and the viga holes and niches of former homes.
+Alcove House has a reconstructed kiva and the viga holes and niches of former homes.
 Imagine climbing these ladders, carrying whatever supplies were needed, to this lofty home.

-The Tsankawi Ruins are a separate portion of the monument where Indian trails, petroglyphs, and cave dwellings can be seen along a 1.5-mile trail.
-It is located on State Highway 4, twelve miles from the main section of the park.
+The Tsankawi Ruins are a part of the monument where Indian trails, petroglyphs, and cave dwellings can be seen along a 1.5-mile trail.
+It is located on State Highway 4, twelve miles from the park’s main section.

-There are over 70 miles of trails within the rest of the park, some of which are short easy loops while others can encompass many miles and steep rocky switchbacks.
-Along these trails, more ancient homes, caves, waterfalls, and beautiful views can be seen.
+The rest of the park has over 70 miles of trails, some of which are short, easy loops, while others can encompass many miles and steep rocky switchbacks.
+These trails also include ancient homes, caves, waterfalls, and beautiful views.

 Bandelier National Monument, administered by the National Park Service, is 10 miles south of Los Alamos, New Mexico, on NM 4.
 The Visitors Center is open daily.